-6.1 Security Analysis
+A. Security Analysis

-Table 2 summarizes security- and privacy-sensitive data structures that are available to three types of adversaries: 1) an adversary who controls relays running original Tor, 2) an adversary who controls the platform running SGX-Tor, 3) and a network-level adversary.
-V marks the visible information to an adversary, whereas N denotes nonvisible ones.
+Table III summarizes security- and privacy-sensitive data structures that are available to three types of adversaries: 1) an adversary who controls relays running original Tor, 2) an adversary who controls the platform running SGX-Tor, 3) and a network-level adversary.
+V marks the visible information to an adversary, whereas N denotes non-visible ones.
 An adversary who controls the vanilla Tor can access a great deal of sensitive information, attracting more adversaries to run malicious Tor relays.
 In contrast, an attacker who even controls the platform running SGX-Tor cannot gain any information other than observing the traffic, just like a network-level adversary.
 This indicates that the power of Tor adversaries is reduced to that of network-level adversaries with SGX-Tor.
-Among the attacks in $\S3.3$ , we choose three well-known classes of attacks considering their reproducibility and severity.
+Among the attacks in §III-C, we choose three well-known classes of attacks considering their reproducibility and severity.
 We replicate these attacks (and their key attack vectors) in a lab environment and evaluate if SGX-Tor correctly mitigates them.

-Bandwidth inflation: To demonstrate this attack, we modify the Tor code to advertise inflated bandwidth of a relay to directory servers.
-The directory server performs bandwidth scanning to check whether a relay actually serves the bandwidth advertised by itself [10].
+Bandwidth Inflation: The directory server performs bandwidth scanning to check whether a relay actually serves the bandwidth advertised by itself [12].
 During the scanning, the directory server creates a 2-hop circuit, including the target relay, and downloads the file from particular hosts to estimate the bandwidth of the relays.
-If a malicious relay is selected as non-exit, it can directly see which connection is originated from the directory server [27].
-By throttling other traffic, the compromised relay inflates the measured bandwidth and gets a fast flag, which is given to a high bandwidth relay indicating that they are suitable for high-bandwidth circuits, in the consensus document [25, 27, 57].
+If a malicious relay is selected as non-exit, it can directly see which connection is originated from the directory server [34].
+By throttling other traffic, the compromised relay inflates the measured bandwidth and gets a fast flag, which is given to a high bandwidth relay indicating that they are suitable for high-bandwidth circuits, in the consensus document [31], [34], [67].
 However, with SGX-Tor, modifying the Tor code is not fundamentally possible due to the measurement mismatch during the attestation.